YourGJuggernaut/ProjectCommunication/README.md

 - **Addition of symbols**: *In Progress*
 - **Addition of uppercase letters**: **DONE**
 - **Addition of numbers**: *In Progress*

+### LICENSE USE
+What You Can Do:
+- Use the software for any purpose
+- Modify the software
+- Distribute copies of the software to others.
+- use the software into your own projects
+What you Can't Do:
+- Remove the license notice
+- Impose additional restrictions on recipients' rights granted by the GPL.
+What you Must Note:
+- Any modifications or derivatives of the software must be licensed under the GPL.
+- Provide access to the corresponding source code if distributing the software or any modifications.
+- Include a copy of the GPL license with any distribution of the software.
+- The software has no warranty.

 # Updates